 Yet, they could prove themselves invaluable in a situation where a natural disaster has occurred.
 You and your family would be completely prepared for the worst in the event the worst came knocking at your door.

-So now that I’ve shared these thoughts with you, hopefully, you feel a little more prepared to build your own bug out bag.
-If you still are feeling unsure about packing your own bug out bag but feel that you need one, you can always purchase one fully stocked here.
+Now that I’ve shared these thoughts with you, hopefully, you feel a little more prepared to build your own bug out bag.
+If you still are feeling unsure about packing your own bug out bag but feel that you need one, you can always purchase one fully stocked.